ordinary-slim/mhs_fenicsx/README.md

 **Note:** The C++ module of `multiphenicsx` is not installed when using the main branch.
 You must install [this fork](https://github.com/ordinary-slim/multiphenicsx).

+Detailed build instructions are reproducible from the Dockerfile.

 ## Docker

 A pre-built Docker image for linux/amd64 is available.